alekcz/fire/README.md

 ![master](https://github.com/alekcz/fire/workflows/master/badge.svg) [![codecov](https://codecov.io/gh/alekcz/fire/branch/master/graph/badge.svg?token=ahELyNhNVg)](https://codecov.io/gh/alekcz/fire)

-_Pre-alpha_

 ## Prerequisites

-For konserve-fire you will need to create a Realtime Database on Firebase and store the service account credentials in the an environment variable.
-The default variable is `GOOGLE_APPLICATION_CREDENTIALS`
+For fire you will need to create a Realtime Database on Firebase and retrieve the service account credentials.

+1. Get the json file containing your service account creditials by following the instruction here https://cloud.google.com/docs/authentication/getting-started
+2. Copy the contents of your .json into the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+In your ~/.bash_profile and in Travis CI you should escape your credentials using singe quotes (').

 ## Usage

-`[alekcz/fire "0.2.10"]`
+`[alekcz/fire "0.3.0"]`

 Creating your auth token